-Looking for a first hand Skyroam Solis review?
-We’ve used our Skyroam Solis for over four months now, and share our thoughts: the good, the bad and the orange.
+Looking for a first hand Skyroam Solis review for 2021?
+We’ve used our Skyroam Solis for over four years now, and share our thoughts: the good, the bad and the orange.

 What is Skyroam Solis?